omniprime/100-days-of-code/log.md

 **Today's Progress**: A lot of jQuery lessons completed on codecademy and a just a touch of CSS on sololearn

 **Thoughts:** I understand all that jQuery is doing so far.
 I think most of the help I will get from this will be from trial and error and lot and lots of repetition.
 Was a hard focus day, but I made it through.
 I need to get my motivation up.
 I can do this!

+### Day 52: February 24th, 2017

+**Today's Progress**: Finished the Codecademy course on jQuery and almost finished the CSS fundamentals on Sololearn

+**Thoughts:** Codecademy gave me a good foundation for my knowledge of jQuery.
+I will have to start coming up with things to test my knowledge of it and sharpen my skills.
+I spent the rest of my time in CSS fundamentals on SoloLearn.
+I enjoy that program and hope to continue it when I am done with CSS.